Our Solar System: Haven of the Angels

 I close my eyes and my inner eye opens.
 It shows another world to me, one that lives within the known world, but a world that reveals much more than our physical senses can detect.
 I am surrounded by tendrils of Energy.

-Now we travel in the firmament and beyond it.
+We travel in the firmament and beyond it.

 The direction of our flight is sometimes my decision and sometimes theirs.

-We launched ourselves out beyond Chayffen and flew into the unknown.
+We launched ourselves out beyond Chayffen and flew into the unknown.”

 Rhonda Floam’s Diaries: Leaving Berimandry